 - With a group of other self-builders, sharing knowledge and expertise

 Custom build usually means that you work with a specialist developer to design and build your home.
 It is more of a ‘hands off’ approach.

 - Build your home

 - Arrange finance for the cost of building your home

 Self Build Register

-You can apply to be included on the Mid Sussex self build and custom house building register.
+You can apply to be included on the Mid Sussex self build and custom house building register of interest

 The register is divided into two parts:

-- Part One – People with a local connection to Mid Sussex
+- Part One – People who have an evidenced local connection to Mid Sussex

-- Part Two – People who do not have a local connection
+- Part Two – People who do not have an evidenced local connection to Mid Sussex